 Pets in Portland

-Most cities are lucky to have one animal shelter-we have a coalition (Oregon Human Society, Multnomah County Animal Shelter, Clackamas County Dog Services, Bonnie L Hays, Humane Society of SW Washington, and the Cat Adoption Team).
-There are numerous rescue organizations and non-profits that work tirelessly to improve the welfare for animals in our community.
+Most cities are lucky to have one animal shelter–but in the greater Portland area we have a coalition of shelters: Oregon Human Society, Multnomah County Animal Shelter, Clackamas County Dog Services, Bonnie L. Hays Shelter, Humane Society for SW Washington, and the Cat Adoption Team.
+There are also numerous rescue organizations and non-profits that work tirelessly to improve the welfare of animals in our community.
 The Veterinary Surgical Center of Portland is proud to work with a number of these organizations:

 This non-profit pet rescue and adoption center retrieves homeless pets from overcrowded county shelters and rescues in areas outside of Portland.
 In addition to rescue and adoption, The Pixie Project also runs a low-cost veterinary clinic serving low-income and homeless pet owners.